Large Thick, Chewy Bakery Size Carrot Cake Cookies

 - Divide the dough into 17 (4-ounce) balls.

-- Equally place cookie dough balls on prepared cookie sheets, refrigerate 2½ hours.
+- Place the cookie dough balls equally on the prepared cookie sheets and refrigerate for 2½ hours.

 - Preheat the oven to 350°F. NOTE THAT THESE COOKIES WERE BAKED IN A CONVECTION OVEN.
 YOU MAY NEED TO ADJUST THE BAKING TIME FOR AN ELECTRIC OR GAS OVEN.
 Bake for 16 minutes.
-Flatten the cookies with the back of a wooden spoon and continue baking for 3 minutes.
+Flatten the cookies with the back of a wooden spoon, then continue baking for an additional 3 minutes.

 - Slide the cookies still on the parchment paper onto the counter to cool completely.